claraj/access_django_model_in_script/README.md

 You can run this file from the terminal, in the same location as manage.py with `python travel_wishlist/random_place_model.py`

+Custom managment admin commands

 An alternative is to create a custom management command. https://docs.djangoproject.com/en/3.2/howto/custom-management-commands/

+See travel_wishlist/commands/addrandomplace.py.
+Run this with `python manage.py addrandomplace`